 Yes, who would have thought we would become Global Housesitters?
-We were homebodies, who are quite content in our own company in our own space, in either our home with wheels or the one without.
+We were homebodies, who are quite content in our own company in our personal space, in either our home with wheels or the one without.
 Travelling around our beautiful country of origin New Zealand.
 Then we discovered we love exploring and going overseas even more.

 We had experience housesitting for friends and family.

 Why not for other people around the world?

 This began our housesitting journey which started back in 2015 we had just arrived home from spending 3 months travelling around Europe and the UK.
 We wanted to go back and base ourselves there.
 Slow travelling suits us as the squire has a back disability and days just resting are needed.
 We have always enjoyed slow travelling and entirely recommend even if you don’t have a disability of any sort!
 More information on the Slow movement